mickaelbeaudry/Drupoid/README.md

 Android
 -------

-The app is written on Android 2.3.3, SDK level 10.
+The Phone app is written on Android 2.3.3, SDK level 10.

 After compiling, run the application and configure the url, username and password.
 The path in the url matches the Drupal path, eg http://example.com/mobile-post

+The Glass version adds a 'Share to your site' intent to every picture.
+You need to change the configuration in Config.java so we can post to your site.
+In future version, we'll add authentication, but this is a little hairy to add right now in non-official glassware.

 iOS
 ---